 Turn this setting off if you do not wish your visitors to be remembered for a faster sign-in next time.

-Display visitor name matches
+Display name matches as visitors enter their details

 Turn this setting off if you do not wish your visitors to see a list of employees (hosts) to choose from when they sign in.
 The off-state will require the visitor to type the hosts' name.